Buying or selling a home?

 We'll set up a time to get together so we can talk about why you want to buy a home and get an idea of your future plans.

 We'll discuss the mortgage industry, other economic factors that may affect your buying decision today or in the future, as well as neighborhoods and school districts in the Valencia area.

 I'll also help you begin the loan process.

-Step 4 – Get a grasp of the housing market
+Step 4 – Comprehend the market

-Step 5 – Find the home of your dreams
+Step 5 – Find your dream home

 Step 6 – Negotiate the deal

 A lot of contracts aren't closed on the initial offer – it's really common to receive a counter offer.
 But don't let it discourage you.
 We'll talk over whether or not to take the counter offer, propose our own counter offer, or refuse the seller's offer and move on.

 The state of the market determines how aggressively we negotiate the contract.

 We'll also work within your financing budget.
 And at the end of the day, we'll assemble a deal that is best for you.